david-carey/david-carey.github.io/_pages/resources.md

 * Team numerical advantage in Australian rules football: A missing piece of the scoring puzzle? - <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254591>
 * A copula-based multivariate hidden Markov model for modelling momentum in football - <https://link.springer.com/article/10.1007/s10182-021-00395-8>
 * A STATISTICAL MODEL OF SERVE RETURN IMPACT PATTERNS IN PROFESSIONAL TENNIS - <https://arxiv.org/pdf/2202.00583.pdf>
+* Is it worth the effort?
+Understanding and contextualizing physical metrics in soccer - <https://arxiv.org/pdf/2204.02313.pdf>

 #### NMF